AttitudeAnalytiks/AttitudeAnalytiks.github.io/_posts/2014-09-18-Week2Update.md

 ## What we Did

-**Tom: ** brushed up on Python skills & finally set up GitHub account!
+**Tom**: brushed up on Python skills & finally set up GitHub account!

-**Kelly: ** wrote a simple pre-processing script for Tweets, pulling out "stop words" and putting into a feature vector and started to play around with different classifier demos available from the NLTK Cookbook
+**Kelly**:wrote a simple pre-processing script for Tweets, pulling out "stop words" and putting into a feature vector and started to play around with different classifier demos available from the NLTK Cookbook

-**Logan: **  started writing our report & read more papers about opinion mining and sentiment analysis
+**Logan**:  started writing our report & read more papers about opinion mining and sentiment analysis

 ## Word of the Week
  Last week, on our list of tasks to do next, we mentioned picking a ** Classifier **.
 Machine learning has various methods to classify data.
 Classifiers may or may not need training data.
 Fortunately for us, NLTK defines several classifier classes:  ConditionalExponentialClassifier, DecisionTreeClassifier, MaxentClassifier, NaiveBayesClassifier, WekaClassifier.
 This potentially adds another "research element" to our project, which classifier is the most accurate and efficient.